SECONDARY/DEPARTMENT/PROGRAM LOGO DEVELOPMENT & APPROVAL PROCEDURE

 FYI: 20 IMPORTANT THINGS TO CONSIDER WHEN DEVELOPING A LOGO

-4. Sharp contrast of black and white
+4. Sharp contrast of black (dark) and white (light)

 6. Natural Containment (avoid a 'strung-out' look)

 10. Reproduces in Any size of medium